-The flowers of the next class, TETRANDRIA, are characterized by having four stamens; so are those of the fourteenth: but it is necessary to remark, that those under present observation are all of the same length, whilst those of the fourteenth are known by their inequality, two of them being long and two of them short, which is a distinction that must not be forgotten.
-The first order is thrown into five divisions: some of the flowers of which it is composed are called aggregate.
-At first view you might be ready to decide that they were compound flowers; but, upon a more accurate inspection, you will find, that besides the florets growing on one common base or receptacle, enclosed by a general calyx or empalement, each has a separate calyx peculiar to itself; thus we may consider them, with more propriety, as a head of distinct flowers, growing together, than as one compound flower composed of many parts: and the anthers also are not united together.
-Let us take the Teasel for an example.
+The flowers of the next class, Tetandria, are characterised by having four stamens; so are those of the fourteenth: but it is necessary to remark, that those under present observation are all of the same length, whilst those of the fourteenth are known by their inequality, two of them being long and two of them short, which is a distinction that must never be forgotten.
+The first order is thrown into five divisions; some of the flowers of which it is composed are called aggregate.
+At the first view you might be ready to decide that they were compound flowers; but, upon a more accurate inspection, you will find, that besides the florets growing on one common base or receptacle, enclosed by a general D 4 neral cup or empalement, that each little floret has a separate cup peculiar to itself; thus we may consider them, with more propriety, as a head of distinct flowers, growing together, than as one compound flower composed of many parts.
+Let us take the Teasel\ for an example.
 The common cup, containing the whole, consists of many leaves, which are flexible, and longer than the florets themselves; the receptacle is of a conical form.
-The proper cup, belonging to each floret, is so small, as to be scarcely perceptible; those of the Scabious+, another genus of this order, are double.
+The proper cup, belonging to each floret, is so small as to be scarcely perceptible; those of the Scabious+, another genus of this order, are double.
 Each individual flower is formed of one tubular-shaped petal, and they are separated from each other by chaffy leaves growing between them.
-In the second division you will meet with the Plantain +, of which there are several species: it is a plant familiarly known to you, as you frequently gather it for your favourite goldfinch; but as it is not very beautiful, perhaps you never examined it minutely.
+In the second division you will meet with the plantains;, of which there are several species; it is a plant familiarly known to you, as you frequently gather it for your favourite goldfinch; but as it is not very beautiful, perhaps you never examined it minutely.
 Gather a head or spike of it, and you will perceive that it is composed of many small flowers, which you must consider one at a time, to become acquainted with the parts of the fructification.
 Each of them has the calyx and the corolla divided into four segments, and the border of the latter turned back, as if broken; the filaments are very long, and the seed-vessel egg-shaped, with two cells.
-In the grass-leaved Plantain, the stamens and pistils are in separate flowers.
-The fourth division contains the natural order of Stellate Plants, which nearly agree in the following characters: they have a small calyx, divided into four sharp segments, above the seed-vessel.
-The blossom is monopetalous and tubular, having an expanding border with four divisions.
-The stamens are four, with simple tips : the seed-bud double, containing two globular seeds; the stigma cloven or divided; and the stems fourcornered, surrounded by the leaves placed in the form of a star.
-Madder, Goosegrass+, and Woodrooff+, are of this family.
-This class likewise contains some of our most beautiful exotics, as Banksia, Protea, Embothrium, &c.
+In the grass-leafed Plantain, the stamens and pointals are in separate flowers.
+The fourth division contains a natural order, called the Starry plants, which nearly agree in the following character: they have a small cup, divided into four sharp segments, above the seed-vessel.
+The blossom is monopetalous and tubular, with an expanding border with four divisions.
+The stamens are four, with simple tips; the seed-bud double, containing two globular seeds; the stigma cloven or divided; and the stems four cornered, surrounded by the leaves in the form of a star.
+Madder\, Goosegrass+, Woodroof, and Redwort are of this family.
+This class contains some of our most beautiful exotics, as Banksia, Protea, Embothrium, &c.
 There is a very singular plant belonging to the second order, which I cannot pass by without mentioning its peculiar properties.
-It is called Dodder §, and is one of that kind which Linnæus has named parasitical, from their habit of clinging and supporting themselves by any other plant that
+It is called Doddert, and is one of that kind that Linnæus has named parasitical, from the habit of clinging and supporting themselves by any other plant that grows near them.
+Hops, Flax, and Nettles are its favourites.
+It decays at the root, and receives its future nourishment from the plant to which it adheres; as soon as the young shoots have twisted themselves round the branches of a neighbouring

-Dipsacus. + Scabiosa. ‡ Plantago.
+\ Dipsacus. + Scabiosa. + Plantago.

-Rubia.

-+ Galium.
+\ Rubia, + Galium.

-‡ Asperula. § Cuscuta.
+Cuscuta.